sampsmith/Delta_Robot_Sim_Open/SEQUENCE_PACKET_IMPLEMENTATION.md

 1. Build sequence data with step positions + durations
 2. Apply speed multiplier to durations
 3. Send entire sequence in ONE packet
-4. Teensy receives all waypoints and executes sequence
+4. NUCLEO-H7S3L8 receives all waypoints and executes sequence
 ```

 **Real-Time Mode (Debugging):**